0xDegenDeveloper/RabbitHoles/cairo_contracs/README.md

 ### Registry

 This contract handles the logic for the creation and storage of Holes & Rabbits, referencing the Manager contract for these permissions. `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` holders may create Holes/Rabbit respecively.
 There are no fees/rewards associated with this contract, that logic is intended to come from `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` holding contracts.
-This structure allows the project to be extended with fewer restraints.
+This structure allows the project to be extended with few restraints.

 User stats are also stored in this contract.
 Stats have the following fields: